A stable deep adversarial learning approach for geological facies generation: Application

-A method for determining whether the model is merely reproducing the input dataset or generating novel images is to compare the generated images (on the left) to their nearest counterparts in the real dataset (on the right) using Euclidean distance.
-The results of the two-dimensional tests suggest that models utilizing Wasserstein or Multi-Scale techniques are able to generate simulations that are visually convincing and exhibit novelty.
-This can be seen in Figure \ref{figurevariation}, where we compare visually generated realisations to their closest neighbours, in the Euclidean space, from the Flumy dataset.
+The metrics comparison for the different models shown in Figure \ref{fig:connectedcomponentssize2d} and Figure \ref{fig:2d_proportions} suggest that models utilizing Wasserstein or Multi-Scale techniques are able to generate simulations that are visually convincing.
 Morphological properties analysis, as shown in Figure \ref{fig:connectedcomponentssize2d}, also indicates that most of the models are able to capture the characteristic features of the input dataset.
-In this test, distribution of connected components size of each geological facies for different models are compared against real data.
-A Wasserstein loss is computed between each of the distributions and the real distribution (Table \ref{tab:connected_components2d}).
-We can see from the comparison that our proposed method MSWGAN-SN with GroupSOrt is only second best when reproducing the morphology of most facies except the "Sand, Point bar".
-We acknowledge that in 2D, a simple model seems more performant.
-However, when we started to generate 3D blocs (see next section), we were not able to make any other models than the one we introduced.
+In this test, distribution of connected components size of each geological facies for different models are compared against training data.
+We can see from the comparison that our proposed method MSWGAN-SN is only the second best when reproducing the morphology of most facies except the "Sand, Point bar".
+We acknowledge that in 2D, a simple model seems more efficient.
+However, when we started to generate 3D blocks (see next section), we were not able to reach the convergence while training any other model except the one we introduced just before.

+Furthermore, the model generates unique simulations which are not copies from the dataset.
+This can be seen in Figure \ref{figurevariation}, where we compare visually generated realisations to their nearest neighbour, in the Euclidean space, from the Flumy dataset.